gramuah/pose-errors/documentation.md

 + *analyzePoseError.m*

 Analysis of Main Pose Errors and computes effects of each type of pose estimation performance.
-Pose Error Analysis (False Positive Study)
+Pose Error Analysis (False Positive Study).

 + *displayPoseErrorAnalysisPlots.m*

 Draws plots for the results obtained by the analysis of Main Pose Errors.
-Analysis I (False Positive & Metrics)
+Analysis I (False Positive & Metrics).

 + *displayPerCharacteristicDetPlots.m*